AlessandroCaula/fullstack_open/part6/README.md

 }
 ```

-and _NewNote_ would crate a new note as follow:
+and _NewNote_ would create a new note as follows:

 ```js
 const NewNote = () => {